To All New and Returning Students, Welcome to the Harvard Law School Residence Halls!

 All residents have access to laundry facilities in on-campus housing.
 Laundry rooms include coin credit card operated washers and dryers.
 Laundry detergent, fabric softener, ironing boards, and irons are not provided, so residents should plan to bring their own.

 In addition, Harvard Student Agencies provides the option to purchase door-to-door laundry delivery services.
-Please see their HLS page for more information.
+Please see their site for more information.

 HLS has several hand trucks available for free for student use.
 These will be at the move in stations on the official move in dates.
 Students need to make sure to return these to the move in station when they are done using them.

-Students must sign their housing lease or license prior to moving in and receiving their keys.
-Students may review the terms of their housing license at any time in the HAHLS portal by:
+Students must sign their residence license (dorm rooms) or lease (1637 Mass Ave, 3 Mellen and 5 Mellen) prior to moving in and receiving their keys.
+Students may review the terms of their housing license at any time in the Student Life portal by:

 - Select “Academic Year 20XX-20XX”